-It's natural to always want your cat's coat to look healthy and glossy, which is why it can be so distressing to see them suffering with hair loss.
+It's natural to always want your cat's coat to look healthy and glossy, which is why it can be problematic to see them suffering with hair loss.
 While some shedding of hair is completely natural, too much hair loss can be a signal that your cat has a more serious issue.

 Hair loss in cats from ringworm

-The symptoms of ringworm can be very different between cats, but you're likely to notice hair loss in irregular or circular patches, along with reddish patches of skin which may be flaky.
+The signs of ringworm can be very different between cats, but you're likely to notice hair loss in irregular or circular patches, along with reddish patches of skin which may be flaky.
 Their hair may also break easily or appear abnormal.

-Ringworm can be treated and eliminated, although it does involve several stages of treating the infection itself, destroying any remaining spores and thoroughly sanitizing your cat's environment.
-Ringworm can be highly contagious for humans in the home too, so if you spot any signs in your cat, it's important to consult a vet as soon as possible to prevent further spread.
+Ringworm can be treated and eliminated, although it does involve several stages of treating the infection itself, destroying any remaining spores and thoroughly sanitizing your cat's environment. can be highly contagious for humans in the home too, so if you spot any signs in your cat, it's important to consult a vet as soon as possible to prevent further spread.

 Hair loss due to a cat's excessive grooming